CodeYourFuture/JavaScript-Core-1-Coursework-Week4/3-extra/1-card-vailidator.md

 Here are the rules for a valid number:

-- Number must be 16 digits, all of them must be numbers.
-- You must have at least two different digits represented (all of the digits cannot be the same).
-- The final digit must be even.
-- The sum of all the digits must be greater than 16.

-For example, the following credit card numbers are valid:
+-For example, the following credit card numbers are valid:

 ```markdown
 9999777788880000